AMWA-TV/bcp-006-01/docs/NMOS With JPEG XS.md

 Nodes capable of receiving JPEG XS video streams MUST have a Receiver resource in the IS-04 Node API, which lists `video/jxsv` in the `media_types` array within the `caps` object.
 This has been permitted since IS-04 v1.1.

-Nodes implementing [BCP-004-01][] Receiver Capabilities use the existing `constraint_sets` parameter within the `caps` object, describing combinations of frame rates, width and height, and other parameters which the receiver can support.
+Nodes implementing [BCP-004-01][] Receiver Capabilities use the existing `constraint_sets` parameter within the `caps` object, describing combinations of frame rates, width and height, and other parameters which the receiver can support, using the parameter constraints defined in the [Capabilities register](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/) of the [NMOS Parameter Registers][].

+If the Receiver supports streams meeting the traffic shaping and delivery timing requirements for ST 2110-22, it SHOULD use the `urn:x-nmos:cap:transport:st2110_21_sender_type` parameter constraint.

 An example Receiver resource is provided in the [Examples](../examples/).

 ## JPEG XS IS-04 Senders, Flows and Sources